 If there are more requirements they will be made available by the lender.
 If you meet all the requirements, then you can proceed with the next steps on the checklist.

-- Work out your debt to income ratio- The next step on the mortgage modification check list is a calculation of debt to income ratio.
+- Work out your debt to income ratio- The next step on the mortgage modification checklist is a calculation of debt to income ratio.
 This is a ratio comparing your monthly debt payments to your gross untaxed income.
 The debts include every reduction made from your paycheque including credit card payments, health insurance and the mortgage itself.
 Different lenders have different ratio requirements thus you should ensure that you have this information beforehand.
-Typically, a ratio of between 36%-45% is considered a potential for mortgage modification.
+Typically, a ratio of between 36%-45% is considered a potential for a mortgage modification.
 If you’re having an issue with bad credit read our post on credit repair.

 - Obtain required paperwork for the application- Obtaining permission for mortgage modification is a formal affair and requires the requesting homeowner to follow a series of steps in application.
-Paperwork for application helps the lender get the information that they need from you to gauge your eligibility.
-The paperwork for application should be made available by the lender and is at time available for printing from online websites.
+Paperwork for an application helps the lender get the information that they need from you to gauge your eligibility.
+The paperwork for application should be made available by the lender and is at the time available for printing from online websites.